DTU-Byg/11034/README.md

 # Advanced Building Information Modelling 11034
- This is the repo for the Open Source Course Advanced Building Information Modelling at DTU Byg.
-This repo contains:
- * course structure
- * code examples
- * information booklets

- ## Assignments
  Descriptions of the assingments can be found in the assignment folders.
 The assignments are as follows:

 |Name         | Description |